By Melissa Keogh

 Housed over three floors, the cutting-edge treatment will deliver precise radiation to tumours with less risk of damaging surrounding tissue and organs.
 The unit will attract not only local patients, but those travelling from interstate and overseas.

-Of course, all these health industry developments will add to a long line of medical achievements throughout our state’s history.
+Of course, our health industry developments will add to a long line of medical achievements throughout our state’s history.
 Over time, SA has developed world-first outcomes including the world’s first IVF triplets, born at Flinders Medical Centre in 1983.

 The invention of penicillin also connects back to SA, with Adelaide born Howard Florey creating the first antibiotic that has since gone on to save an estimated 200 million lives.
 Florey started his medical journey at the University of Adelaide in 1916.
 In a small but ground-breaking achievement, Adelaide was also home to the world’s first plastic disposable hypodermic syringe, developed in 1949 by Charles Rothauser.